Self-service client installation guide

 1. Make sure Adaxes self-service client is installed on the computer in question.

-2. Make sure the Display a balloon in the system notification area to remind users to enroll for password self-service option is enabled in Adaxes Administration console.
+2. Make sure the Display a balloon in the system notification area to remind users to enroll for password self-service option is enabled in Adaxes administration console.
 For details, see global settings in the Configuration section.

 4. Make sure that notifications from the self-service client are not disabled in the operating system settings.